-On the other hand, the ACA also made changes to Medicaid law that could negatively impact us.
-In particular, pharmaceutical manufacturers must enter into rebate agreements with state Medicaid agencies, which require rebates based on the drugs dispensed to Medicaid beneficiaries.
+The ACA also made changes to Medicaid law that could negatively impact us.
+In particular, pharmaceutical manufacturers must enter into rebate agreements with state Medicaid agencies, which require manufacturers to pay rebates based on their drugs dispensed to Medicaid beneficiaries.
 The ACA raised the rebate percentages for both generic and branded pharmaceuticals effective January 1, 2010.
 The required rebate is currently 13% of the average manufacturer price for sales of Medicaid-reimbursed products marketed under ANDAs.
-Sales of Medicaid-reimbursed products marketed under NDAs require manufacturers to rebate the greater of 23.1% of the average manufacturer price or the difference between the average manufacturers price and the "best price" (as defined in the Medicaid statute) during a specific period.
-We believe that federal and/or state governments may continue to enact measures aimed at reducing the cost of drugs to the Medicaid program.
+Sales of Medicaid-reimbursed products marketed under NDAs require manufacturers to rebate the greater of 23.1% of the average manufacturer price or the difference between the average manufacturer price and the "best price" (as defined in the Medicaid statute) during a specific period.
+Federal and/or state governments may continue to enact measures aimed at reducing the cost of drugs to the Medicaid program.

-Medicare is run entirely by the federal government and is largely focused on the elderly and disabled.
+Medicare is run by the federal government and is largely focused on the elderly and disabled.
 The Medicare Modernization Act of 2003 ("MMA") created Medicare Part D to provide prescription drug coverage for Medicare beneficiaries.
-The MMA has increased usage of pharmaceuticals, which is a trend that we believe will continue to benefit the generic pharmaceutical industry.
-The ACA made some changes to Part D to make it easier for Medicare beneficiaries to obtain drugs, such as reducing coinsurance amounts.
-On the other hand, the ACA also required pharmaceutical companies to provide discounts to Medicare Part D beneficiaries for the cost of branded prescription drugs.
+The MMA has increased usage of pharmaceuticals, a trend that we believe will continue to benefit the generic pharmaceutical industry.
+The ACA made some changes to Part D to make it easier for Medicare Part D beneficiaries to obtain drugs, such as reducing coinsurance amounts.
+The ACA also required pharmaceutical companies to provide discounts to Medicare Part D beneficiaries for the cost of branded prescription drugs.
 Under the Medicare Coverage Gap Discount Program authorized by the ACA, any pharmaceutical product marketed under an NDA, regardless of whether the product is marketed as a "generic," is subject to the discount requirement.
-Our Hydrocortisone Enema and Fluvoxamine Maleate, while marketed as "generics," are actually marketed under approved NDAs and, therefore, are subject to the discount requirement.
-We benefit from Medicare changes that have reduced obstacles to drug usage.
-However, resulting sales increases may be offset by existing and future legislative efforts to curb the cost of drugs to the Medicare program.
+Our Hydrocortisone Enema, Fluvoxamine, and Vancomycin products, while marketed as "generics," are marketed under approved NDAs and, therefore, are subject to the discount requirement.
+While we may benefit from Medicare changes that have reduced obstacles to drug usage, resulting sales increases, if any, may be offset by existing and future legislative efforts to curb the cost of drugs to the Medicare program.

-Several of our products are covered by Medicaid and Medicare.
+Most of our products are covered by Medicaid and Medicare.
 Our reporting and payment obligations under the Medicaid rebate program and other governmental purchasing and rebate programs are complex and may involve subjective decisions.
 Any determination that we have failed to comply with those obligations could subject us to penalties and sanctions, and we could be subject to federal or state false claims litigation.